 Damian: Yeah exactly.
-So you know you’ll gradually like figure out things that are worth testing and ways to test it where you can learn something win or lose.
+So you know you’ll gradually like to figure out things that are worth testing and ways to test it where you can learn something wins or loses.

 Stephen: And the next time you do it you will know the expected response rate and such things so you can design a better test.
 That’s how it works.

 Damian: All right.
 This was a lot of fun.

 Stephen: As always.

 Damian: Yeah, it really is.
 This is a topic that I find incredibly stimulating and a lot of other people do, and I see it done wrong so frequently so I’m glad we spend some time on it.

 Stephen: That’s why I call it don’t treat the test result as a baseball game.